 To best support you, your caregiver is going to need their own community of support.
 Your caregiver should seek and identify friends or family members they can turn to.
-They can also join a caregiver support group.
-See page 130 in Section 3 to view a list of caregiver support programs that are available.
+They can also join a caregiver support group or look for support groups online through social media platforms like MyLifeLine.
+See page 127 in Section 3 to view a list of caregiver support programs.